On-site search engine optimization (SEO) helps to define the content and context of a web page.

 In a time of infamously short attention spans, masterful page layout is only one aspect of keeping users on your site.
 If you want to reduce bounce rates and improve your chances of matching search intent, adding high-quality multimedia files can help.
 One of the most important types of multimedia to onclude on any web page is video content.

-Video content is a great way to increase engagement and reduce bounce rates.
-Choosing or creating high-quality video content that answers search intent may be rewarded with high- ranking status.
-When embedding video content, make sure to support it with text content: describe the video and include a caption and a title.
+High-quality video content that answers search intent is one of the best SEO techniques.
+You can create content or curate videos from existing sources, then embed them in your blog or article.
+Make sure to support it with text content: describe the video and include a caption and a title.
 Much like image alt tags, this will make sure Google can recognize the video content and let them know to point users in your direction.

 Creating a load of high-quality, well-structured content is great, but regularly creating new and unique content can be challenging.
 These days, it can seem like there's no such thing as a truly "unique" web page anymore.
 That's why a good on-page SEO strategy also covers updating old content to keep your pages fresh, relevant, and ranking highly for their respective search terms.

-Even high-quality content that is still relevant can start slipping in rankings over time.
-This may occur because Google uses "freshness" as a ranking signal.
+Even high-quality content that is still relevant can start slipping down the search results over time.
+This may occur because Google uses "freshness" as a SERP factor.
 If you find some of your "older" content slipping in the SERPs, consider updating it to reflect the most recent information available on the subtopic.
-This is often enough to reverse the slide and give your search rankings a significant boost.
+This is often enough to reverse the slide and give your performance a significant boost.

 There are two types of on-page links: internal and outbound.
 Internal links connect the pages of your own site together and, if used properly, can have a major impact in your rankings and online visibility.

-It's important to understand exactly how to use internal links to your best advantage when it comes to optimizing for search engine results.
+It's important to understand exactly how to use internal links to your best advantage when it comes to optimizing search engine results.
 When making internal links, make sure to hyperlink the exact keyword relevant to the destination page.
-That will help search engine crawls to index your pages, while also improving your search engine ranking for the relevant KW or phrase.
+That will help search engine crawls to index your pages while also improving your position for the relevant KW or phrase.

 These elements are the fundamentals of on-page SEO and getting them right is the starting point for achieving and maintaining high search engine rankings.
 In addition to on-page optimization, our team of SEO experts can guide you through the best practices for technical SEO, Content Marketing, and link building, as well.
 Combined, these are the pillars of a comprehensive Organic Search Campaign.